-Casual shoes with outsole and insole made of rope, normally jute or similar grass.
+The espadrille is a casual shoe with outsole and insole made of rope, normally jute or similar grass.
 Possible to find in slipper construction without lacing but also with laces.
 Normally has a thin rubber outsole at bottom to increase durability.
 Espadrilles are characterized by outsole of rope material, casual look popular in summer, a round toe shape.

 Using braided rope to make footwear have been around since many thousand years.
 There are different accounts claiming it´s originating from Spain or France where other reports say Egypt.

 During the 13th century the shoe we know as espadrille was born in the Pyrenees at the French-Spanish border.
 Espadrilles were worn by the infantry of the King of Aragon.
 At the same time the production spread to great extent.
 In the beginning of the 14th century Mauléon (a French city located in the Atlantic Pyrenees) began producing and selling big quantities of espadrilles.
-At the time there was also production in the pyrenean region of the Basque country (northern Spain) and in Catalonia, Spain.
+At the time there was also production in the Pyrenean region of Basque (northern Spain) as well as in Catalonia, Spain.

-Making espadrilles is a labour intensive process needing many workers and migrant work was common where “hirondelles”, young girls from the aragonese valleys came to work seasonally.
+Making espadrilles is a labor intensive process needing many workers and migrant work was common where “hirondelles”, young girls from the Aragonese valleys came to work seasonally.

-In south america the shoe got established and by 1850 Buenos Aires had more than 50 families that hand made espadrillos, or alpergatas as they are called locally, for a living.
+In south america the shoe got established and by 1850 Buenos Aires had more than 50 families that hand made espadrilles, or alpergatas as they are called locally, for a living.
 Due to the comfort and cheap construction it was appreciated by rural workers and gauchos, cattle farmers.
-The situation was similar in europe where it was mainly mine workers and rural farmers wearing the espadrillos.
+The situation was similar in Europe where mainly mine workers and rural farmers were wearing the espadrilles.
 These early espadrilles were peasant made and worn by peasants.
 A small amount of canvas combined with a rope-work bottom was much cheaper than leather.
-Many featured a lace up component to keep the sandals firmly attached to the feet.
+Many versions featured a lace up component to keep the sandals firmly attached to the feet.

 The big fashion break-through came in the 1940s, when Hollywood icons as Lauren Bacall and Rita Hayworth featured espadrilles on the movie screen.